orchidsoftware/orchid.software/docs/en/docs/presenters.md

 $customer = Customer::findOrFail(1)->presenter()->fullName();
 ```

+## Using Presenters with Collections

-If you need to get a list of representatives, the best option would be to use collection methods, for example:
+If you want to get a list of presenters, use collection methods, for example:

 ```php
 use App\Customer;